jeromecyang/ltsoj/_posts/2019-08-04-estonia-tartu-cathedral.md

 * While Lonely Planet didn’t recommend Estonia’s rail transportation (at least not in their 2016 guide), I found it very convenient and comfortable to take trains throughout the country.
 Frequently services between Tallinn and major cities are operated by contemporary train sets (comparable to Scandinavian countries).
 All tickets can be purchased on ELRON (Estonian National Railways) official website: [https://elron.ee/](https://elron.ee/).

 * I’d strongly recommend combining Estonia with nearby countries.
 For example, you can visit all the baltic states (Estonia, Latvia and Lithuania) in one trip, take a ferry from Tallinn to Helsinki (for only 75 mins — 2.5 hours), or get on a cruise that goes to Stockholm and even St Petersburg! **If you’re interested in my itinerary from Latvia all the way up to Finland, do let me know.
 I’d love to write a separate post on that!**

-> Thank you for reading my post.
-Claps, comments or questions are welcomed.
-Follow me at LifetimeSojourner’s [Facebook](https://www.facebook.com/lifetimesojourner/) or [Instagram](https://www.instagram.com/lifetimesojourner/)!

 ![](https://cdn-images-1.medium.com/max/800/0*LB0pGXaVfbqpnt7-)
 *Old town Tallinn*